PSMFC-Streamnet-RMPC/api-docs/README.md

 -->
 ### **Notes:**

+- The > < <= >= <> operators will work on all data field types, but will be most useful for numbers and dates.
+- When using the > (greater than) or < (less than) operators for string fields, the comparison is done based on the lexicographical (dictionary) order of the strings.
+In most databases, as in the RMIS database, this lexicographical order is based on the ASCII values of the characters in the strings.

+  The > operator will return true if the first string is lexicographically greater (comes later in the dictionary) than the second string, and the < operator will return true if the first string is lexicographically smaller (comes earlier in the dictionary) than the second string.

+  Keep in mind that the comparison is case-sensitive, so uppercase letters have lower ASCII values than lowercase letters, and consequently, uppercase letters are considered "smaller" in lexicographic comparisons.

 - The operator evaluation prioritizes **`fields`** over **`search`** in the query string.
 If both are present, evaluation will apply filters based on **`fields`** first, then perform the search.
 - If no sort conditions are specified in the query string, the results are sorted by the **`ID`** column by default.
 - Pagination is applied at the end.